-Here is another picture of a few of my personal selections.
+Here is another picture of a few of my selections.

-Oh, and dessert, in case all of the buffet and entree items were not enough already.
+Oh, and there’s dessert, in case all of the buffet and entree items were not enough already.
 What a sweet finish!
-This picture below is my dessert from a California Grill Christmas Brunch a few years back.
+You’ll be brought a small plate of yummy treats.

-The reason I didn’t get a photo for this Spring brunch was that we had our dessert boxed to go.
-Ultimately, I recommend taking the dessert to-go and store it in your room if you are staying nearby.
+Unfortunately, I didn’t get a photo because we had our dessert boxed to-go.
+Ultimately, I recommend taking the dessert to-go and storing it in your room if you are staying nearby.

-This picture below is of the window where entrees are being finished before sending out.
+The picture below shows the window where entrees are finished before sending them out.
 If you look close, you’ll notice a side of bacon, a side of plain eggs, and a special order of pancakes.
 If any of these types of things interest you, ask for a side order with your meal.

-It’s not quiet, but the noise all kind of turns into a low, subtle buzz that allows for privacy in your own conversation at the table.
+While the restaurant is not quiet, the background noise turns into a low, subtle buzz that allows privacy at your table.

-There are also musicians that play during the brunch service and that’s a really nice touch.
+There are also musicians who play during the brunch service, which is a nice touch.

-This is the view from the California Grill on an overcast day.
-The other direction faces Disney’s Grand Floridian Resort (review).
+Below is the view from the California Grill on an overcast day.
+The other direction faces Disney’s Grand Floridian Resort.